×

 What is a typical expat home or apartment like in The Netherlands?

 "A typical expat home or apartment in The Netherlands usually has an open-plan living area with large windows to let in lots of natural light.
 Furnished apartments will usually come with contemporary furniture and appliances, while unfurnished apartments come with basic fixtures including kitchen cabinets, bathroom fixtures and light fixtures.
 The majority of housing in the Netherlands is well insulated and efficient, so electricity and heating costs are generally lower than other European countries.
-Many apartments come with access to balconies or terraces for outdoor living, which is typical for most Dutch homes," said one expat in Netherlands.
+Many apartments come with access to balconies or terraces for outdoor living, which is typical for most Dutch homes," remarked one expat in Netherlands.

 What is the average cost of housing in The Netherlands?